matthewhung09/beatdrops/README.md

 ## Start frontend

-In the frontend folder, run npm start.
+In the frontend folder, run `npm start`.

 ## To Create a New Branch:
 `git branch feature-yourname`\